josephthomas08/World_Weather_Analysis/README.md

 1. The Weather_Database.ipynb file
 2. The WeatherPy_Database.csv file
-Both of the above mentiones files and the image provided below are saved in weather_databse folder as advised .
+Both of the above mentioned files and the image provided below are saved in weather_databse folder as advised .

 3. Call from API - Image